LastAncientOne/Stock_Analysis_For_Quant/README.md

 <img src="TitleQuants.PNG">

 # Stock Analysis for Quants
-This is Stock Analysis project in Python, R, Excel, and Matlab language with different types of analysis such as data analysis, technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
+This is Stock Analysis project in Excel, Python, R and Matlab language with different types of analysis such as data analysis, technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
 Many different types of technical indicators in python, R, and Excel.
 Using timeseries, forecasting, machine learning, and deep learning for this research project in different type of programming languages.

 # Prerequistes
 Python 3.5+